The Tragedy of the Sea of Marmora

-Relief Committee for Greeks of Asia Minor, 1918?
+Relief Committee for Greeks of Asia Minor, [1918?]

 With an introduction by N.G.
 Kyriakides, Delegate of the Central Committee of Unredeemed Greeks, Athenes, Greece.

-This 13 page booklet comprises the testimony of Mr P. Theodosios who describes the persecution of the Greeks of Marmora which includes their deportation, assassinations and beatings, deprivation of adequate food, forced taking of Greek girls by Turks and the destruction of their schools and churches.
+This 13 page booklet comprises the testimony of Mr P. Theodosios who describes the persecution of the Greeks of Marmora which includes their deportation, assassinations and beatings, separation of family members, deprivation of adequate food, abduction of Greek girls by Turks and the destruction of their schools and churches.

 The largest of the islands, the Marmora (or Marmara) Island (Gr: Προκόννησος) today Marmara Adasi, is a large island in the Sea of Marmara situated some 100 km south-west of Constantinople (Istanbul).
 Up until 1915, the island was almost exclusively Greek, inhabited by approximately 15,000 Greeks.
 At midnight on the 6th and 7th of June 1915, Ottoman government officials began knocking on doors and advising Greeks that they were being deported to the interior of Asia Minor.
 They were sent to places inhabited entirely by Muslims around Kermasti (Tr: Mustafakemalpaşa) situated some 60km to the interior of Asia Minor in the Bursa district, as well as Apollonias (Tr: Gölyazı) and Michalitch (Tr: Karacabey).

 Persecution of the Greeks in Turkey since the Beginning of the European War.